-A rate can be modelled in PROC GENMOD using a log-linked poisson model with an offset as discussed and illustrated in this usage note.
-Since the log of the rate is the response function, such a model allows you to estimate the log rate for a setting of the predictors.
+You can estimate rates in PROC GENMOD using a log-linked Poisson or negative binomial model with an offset as discussed and illustrated in this note.
+Since the log of the rate is the response function, such a model enables you to estimate the log rate for a setting of the predictors.
 By exponentiating, you can estimate the rate.
-Similarly, the difference between two predictor settings results in an estimated difference in log rates which is equivalent to a log rate ratio.
+Similarly, the difference between two predictor settings results in an estimated difference in log rates that is equivalent to a log rate ratio.
 By exponentiating, you can estimate the rate ratio comparing the settings.
-So, specifying a linear combination of model parameters in the ESTIMATE statement of PROC GENMOD can provide estimates of rates and rate ratios when the EXP option is included.
-However, the difference in rates cannot be obtained in this way.
-To estimate the difference in rates, you need to estimate a nonlinear function of the poisson model's parameters.
+In PROC GENMOD, using the DIFF option in the LSMEANS statement, or specifying the equivalent linear combination of model parameters in the ESTIMATE statement can provide estimates of rates and rate ratios.
+However, the difference in rates cannot be obtained with these statements.

-An analogous problem for a logistic model is to compute differences of probabilities rather than the more typical odds ratios.
+An analogous problem for a logistic model is to compute differences of probabilities rather than odds ratios.
+Both macros can also be used for this as well.

-You can use PROC NLMIXED to fit the poisson model with offset and then use the ESTIMATE statement to estimate the difference in rates.
-Using a subset of the car insurance data that appears in the "Getting Started" section of the GENMOD documentation, the following statements begin by computing estimates of the rates for the two ages and the rate ratio as presented in this usage note.
+Using a subset of the car insurance data that appears in the "Getting Started" section of the GENMOD documentation, the following statements begin by computing estimates of the rates for the two levels of age in the data and the rate ratio comparing the ages as presented in this note.
+Note that the observed rate is created as variable ObsRate.
+The fitted model is saved for later use with the STORE statement.

 data insure;